fly-lang/fly/llvm/docs/CommandGuide/llvm-locstats.rst

 EXAMPLE 3
 --------------

-Generate a plot as an image file showing the difference in the debug location coverage.
+GenStmt a plot as an image file showing the difference in the debug location coverage.

 .. code-block:: none